Bosco Incoronata

 Human History

 The Tavoliere has been cultivated since Neolithic times, as evidenced by the extensive cropmark archaeology visible in aerial photographs.
-The forest survived clearance due to its association with the Sanctuary of the Madonna Incoronata, established according to tradition when a miraculous statue was discovered in an oak tree in 1001 AD.
-The sanctuary became one of southern Italy's major pilgrimage destinations, and religious protection preserved the surrounding woodland.
+The forest survived clearance due to its association with the Sanctuary of the Madonna Incoronata, established according to tradition when a miraculous apparition was reported in the Cervaro forest on April 26, 1001 AD.
+[1] The sanctuary became one of southern Italy's major pilgrimage destinations, and religious protection preserved the surrounding woodland.
 The transhumance system that moved millions of sheep between summer and winter pastures across the Tavoliere used the forest as a traditional resting point.

 Park History

-The park was established to protect the increasingly threatened forest remnant from agricultural expansion, groundwater extraction, and urban growth from nearby Foggia.
-The religious significance of the Incoronata sanctuary provided cultural motivation beyond ecological arguments.
+The park was established by Regional Law No. 10 of May 15, 2006, to protect the increasingly threatened forest remnant from agricultural expansion, groundwater extraction, and urban growth from nearby Foggia.
+[1] The religious significance of the Incoronata sanctuary provided cultural motivation beyond ecological arguments.
 Park management addresses the dual challenge of forest conservation and pilgrimage site management, as the annual festival draws hundreds of thousands of visitors.
 Recent decades have seen forest expansion through planting programs on former agricultural land adjacent to the historical core woodland.

 Major Trails And Attractions

-The Sanctuary of the Madonna Incoronata, with its 11th-century origins and annual April festival, serves as the park's primary cultural attraction, drawing pilgrims from across southern Italy.
-Walking trails through the forest provide a unique experience of lowland woodland in the otherwise treeless Tavoliere landscape.
+The Sanctuary of the Madonna Incoronata, with its origins traced to 1001 AD and its annual April pilgrimage festival, serves as the park's primary cultural attraction, drawing pilgrims from across southern Italy.
+[1] Walking trails through the forest provide a unique experience of lowland woodland in the otherwise treeless Tavoliere landscape.
 Birdwatching opportunities are excellent in spring when migrating species supplement the resident breeding community.
 The riverside walk along the Cervaro offers views of riparian habitat and potential wildlife sightings.
 The contrast between the dark, cool forest and the blazing open plain demonstrates the ecological value of woodland preservation.

 Visitor Facilities And Travel

-The park is located approximately 12 kilometers south of Foggia, accessible via the SS16 road toward Cerignola.
-Parking is available near the sanctuary, which also serves as an informal visitor orientation point.
+The park is located approximately 12 kilometers from Foggia, accessible via the SS16 road and signposted routes toward the Incoronata sanctuary.
+[1] Parking is available near the sanctuary, which also serves as an informal visitor orientation point.
 Trail access is free year-round.
 The sanctuary complex includes basic facilities and is most active during the April pilgrimage festival.
 Accommodation options exist in Foggia and surrounding towns.
 The park can be combined with visits to the Tavoliere archaeological landscape and the nearby Cervaro river valley.

 Conservation And Sustainability